 With chances of Benes dying before he can even make it to the operating table high, the unthinkable has to be considered.
 What if a band of highly qualified personnel, ranging from scientists to haughty government types, were to fall victim to Benes’ shrink-centric “weapon,” have themselves and a governmentally mandated ship sized down to the height of bacteria, and travel within the man’s body to remove the blood clot blocking the information they want?

-Charles Grant (Stephen Boyd), a no-nonsense agent hired to head the mission, scoffs at the idea.
+Charles Grant (Stephen Boyd), a no-nonsense agent hired to head the mission, not unreasonably scoffs at the idea.
 “I can’t even put a Band-Aid on my finger,” he says.
-But after some convincing is it decided that the gaggle of movers and shakers will actually be inserted inside Benes’ body, tasked with traveling to his brain and trying not to disrupt homeostasis as he lies unconsciously.
-Sixty minutes is all they have — and those 60 minutes are rousing.
-Predictably, the set design cannot be too visually sensational — consider that the inner-workings of the human body are about as artistically intriguing as a Chabrol picture.
-Excitement, then, comes from the various functions of the human body, and how easily they’re able to interfere with what’s at stake.
-Humorously, an arteriovenous fistula and an army of white blood cells become villains, and the ending even sees the team of protagonists escaping out of one of Benes’ tear-ducts before returning to regular size.
-And it’s a hoot watching Fleischer helm these scenes with flinty trepidation and watching his actors act as though they’re reciting Arthur Miller.
+How's he supposed to do something this high-concept and high stakes?
+But after some convincing it's decided this gaggle will be put inside Benes’ body, tasked with traveling to his brain and trying not to disrupt homeostasis as he lay unconscious.
+Sixty minutes is all they have — and those 60 minutes are rousing as a viewer.
+Predictably the set design cannot be too visually sensational — consider that the inner-workings of the human body are about as artistically intriguing as a Chabrol movie.
+Excitement, then, comes from the various functions of the body and how they interfere with the improbable stakes.
+Humorously, an arteriovenous fistula and an army of white blood cells become villains; the ending even sees the team of protagonists escaping out of one of Benes’ tear-ducts before returning to regular size.
+It’s a hoot watching Fleischer direct these scenes with flinty trepidation and watching his actors act like they’re reciting Arthur Miller.
 This is conceptually simplistic pulp that manages to turn into something more because it takes on the tone of something more than a cheap thrill.